The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Introduction

 and its moment-generating function are of great significance;~$S_t^{\textnormal{LLR}}$ is sometimes called the \emph{canonical entropy production functional}.

-In dimension~2 or~3, the diffusion~\eqref{eq:nd-diff}\,---\,called an overdamped Langevin equation\,---\,is naturally interpreted as a small-inertia approximation of the dynamics of a single particle in the force field~$c$, perturbed by a thermal noise\,---\,the matrix $\sigma\sigma^{\mathsf{T}}$ is related to temperature through an Einstein-type relation.
-Hence, a thermodynamic notion of entropy production is natural: with $b$ the part of~$c$ which is nonconservative, the integral
+In dimension~2 or~3, the diffusion~\eqref{eq:nd-diff}\,---\,sometimes called an overdamped Langevin equation\,---\,is naturally interpreted as a small-inertia approximation of the dynamics of a single particle in the force field~$c$, perturbed by a thermal noise; the matrix $\sigma\sigma^{\mathsf{T}}$ is related to temperature through an Einstein-type relation.
+Hence, a thermodynamical notion of entropy production is natural: with $b$ the part of~$c$ that is nonconservative, the integral

 is the work done by the nonconservative force, appropriately rescaled by the temperature~\cite{Ku98,LS99}.
 When considering several particles,~$\sigma\sigma^{\mathsf{T}}$ may have different blocks for different particles, each related to a (possibly different) temperature, and the above integral can be split into a sum of the corresponding contributions~\cite{LS99,MNV03}.